morphed

 Prompt: "Anime boy walking through a sunlit meadow with wildflowers, wind in his hair, soft watercolor-like background, slice-of-life anime style, peaceful and nostalgic, Makoto Shinkai color palette"

-Prompt: "Cozy anime café interior, steam rising from coffee cups, warm wooden furniture, cat sleeping on a window seat, soft golden hour light through windows, slice-of-life anime, detailed background, inviting atmosphere"
+Prompt: "Cozy anime cafe interior, steam rising from coffee cups, warm wooden furniture, cat sleeping on a window seat, soft golden hour light through windows, slice-of-life anime, detailed background, inviting atmosphere"

 Prompt: "Anime character on a bicycle riding down a tree-lined path in autumn, golden leaves falling, warm afternoon light, Studio Ghibli style, nostalgic and bittersweet, wide establishing shot"

-Cyberpunk and Sci-Fi Anime
+Cyberpunk and Sci-Fi Anime Prompts

 Cyberpunk and sci-fi anime combine neon lighting, futuristic settings, and high-tech aesthetics.
+The color palette does most of the heavy lifting here.

 Prompt: "Anime cyborg girl with neon-lit cybernetic arm, rain-soaked neon city street at night, reflections in puddles, cyberpunk anime style, magenta and cyan color palette, Blade Runner influence"